Updated on 2025-09-01 GMT+08:00

 Token-based Authentication

-The validity period of a token is 24 hours.
-When using a token for authentication, cache it to prevent frequently calling the IAM API used to obtain a user token.
+• The validity period of a token is 24 hours.
+If a token is used for authentication, cache it to prevent frequent API calling.

 A token specifies temporary permissions in a computer system.
 During API authentication using a token, the token is added to requests to get permissions for calling the API.

-You can obtain a token by calling the API used for obtaining a user token.
-When you call the API, set auth.scope in the request body to project.
+You can obtain a token by calling the API for obtaining a user token.
+This API is project-level.
+When calling it, you must set auth.scope in the request body to project.

 {